-In front of a nearly sold-out crowd of more than 41,000 people, the 2018 National Craft Champions and the Craft Professional of the Year stood on the Washington Nationals field July 3 and were honored for their hard work as trained craftsmen.
+In front of a nearly sold-out crowd of more than 41,000 people, 2018 National Craft Championships gold medalists and the Craft Professional of the Year stood on the Washington Nationals baseball field July 3 and were honored for their hard work as trained craftsmen.
 The crowd cheered them on while the ABC logo spread across the stadium, showcasing the theme of the night—free enterprise.

 Before the game, these ABC guests of honor and their families loaded onto an ABC-branded bus that took them to Nationals Park where they were given all-access passes to the field and were able to watch batting practice.
 ABC also hosted a gathering in the stadium for the champions, their families and local ABC members.